microsoft/amplify/README.md

 Helper functions to extend any command in bash

+## Problem

+If you want a command or a tool in bash has a certain functionality, your options are;

+- Create a feature request to the owner or maintainer of the tool
+- Develop the functionality yourself and submit a pull request
+- Use another tool that has the functionality

+Unfortunately, none of these options are always the best option

+It'd be best if we could add the functionality to the command on ourselves.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a